 The Mandarin Oriental Bangkok welcomes children of all ages and there is a great Kids Club, for ages 3-14 years, with arts, crafts, games etc. and the hotel can provide a whole host of equipment for babies, children's menus, books, board games, computer games and babysitting.

-The Mandarin Oriental Bangkok's nine different venues for eating and drinking leave you spoiled for choice ranging from a jazz bar for cocktails to restaurants serving French, Chinese, Japanese, barbecues and more.
+The Mandarin Oriental Bangkok's nine different venues for eating and drinking leave you spoilt for choice ranging from a jazz bar for cocktails to restaurants serving French, Chinese, Japanese, barbecues and more.
 The Author's :Lounge is a great spot for afternoon tea.
-The hotel also has a great gym, renowned spa with 14 treatment suites and Ayuvedic penthouse (known as one of Asia's best), two swimming pools, two tennis courts, squash court, Thai cooking school, cultural programs and children's club.
+The hotel also has a great gym, renowned spa with 14 treatment suites and Ayuvedic penthouse (known as one of Asia's best), two swimming pools, two tennis courts, squash court, Thai cooking school, cultural programmes and children's club.

 Jules Maury (Staff)

-One of the Grande Dames of the hotel world, the Mandarin Oriental has lost none of its quintessential charm and flavorful history over the years.
+One of the Grande Dames of the hotel world, the Mandarin Oriental has lost none of its quintessential charm and flavourful history over the years.
 A new Italian Restaurant and bar called Ciao, the new Dim Sum menu in the China House and renovated rooms and enlarged Veranda all make this iconic hotel a perfect base for exploring and relaxing in Bangkok.

 Katie Kennard (Staff)